semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/why-no-findings.md

 If the project uses Java and Apache Maven with `pom.xml`, see [Setting up SSC scans for specific project management tools:
 Apache Maven (Java)](/docs/semgrep-supply-chain/getting-started/#apache-maven-java).

+## If you're still having trouble

+If you've addressed these issues but are still not seeing vulnerability findings, or if you need assistance setting up Semgrep Supply Chain for your project(s), such as handling lockfile naming or addressing parsing issues, please [reach out for help](docs/support/).